 - On-site call bookings

 In each case, you can set up a unique tag to monitor these types of requests.
-Then analyse conversion rates — the percentage of users who have successfully completed the action.
+Then, analyse conversion rates — the percentage of users who have completed the action.

-To collect sufficient data for multi-channel attribution modelling, set up Goal Tracking for different types of touchpoints (MoFU & BoFU) and asset types (contact forms, downloadable assets, etc).
+To collect sufficient data for marketing attribution modelling, set up Goal Tracking for different touchpoints (MoFU & BoFU) and asset types (contact forms, downloadable assets, etc.).

 Your next task is to figure out how users interact with different on-site assets.
 That’s when Event Tracking comes in handy.

 Event Tracking reports notify you about specific actions users take on your website.
 With Matomo Event Tracking, you can monitor where people click on your website, on which pages they click newsletter subscription links, or when they try to interact with static content elements (e.g., a non-clickable banner).